A RESPONSIVE WEBSITE FOR THE MUHC

 - Easy navigation on both mobile and desktop,

 - Migrate the 30,000 "nodes" listed in French and English.

 Choosing an Open Source CMS

 Once again MultipleMedia showed strong expertise in Drupal Open Source CMS.

 As the migration of MUHC website content is a central issue of the project, the choice of the Drupal solution facilitated content management in both French and English while limiting costs through the use of a free Open Source solution.

 Let's talk about design!

-MultipleMedia wanted to rethink the entire website design while respecting the graphic charter of the university center.
+MultipleMedia wanted to rethink the entire website design while respecting the university center's graphic blueprint.